AdEdge Water Technologies' Rich Cavagnaro and Sahar Fathordoobadi discuss the importance of chemistry and how it serves as the basis of everything...

 If the voltage spike is large enough and has enough energy (e.g., lightning strike), it can completely burn a hole in the case of the motor.

-There is little that motor manufactures can do to protect against severe voltage spike problems.
+Motor manufactures can do little to protect against severe voltage spike problems.
 For this reason, external surge protection mounted near the motor starter is recommended.
 This tends to "clip" the voltage spike before it can travel down the cables to reach the motor.
 These surge protectors do nothing until the voltage reaches a certain critical value.
 At that point, they begin to conduct current and continue to do so until the voltage falls below the critical value.
 Large power distribution transformers that feed these motors also should be protected because these large voltage spikes can damage them as well.
 Warning: Consult with local suppliers or engineers for properly selecting and applying these devices.

 These are the typical problems that occur in municipal operations using submersible motors.
 Failures never seem to occur at a convenient time.
 They are always a nuisance at best and more often a major problem.